underdogg-forks/cleanninja/docs/install.rst

 Step 3: Setup the database
 """"""""""""""""""""""""""

 You’ll need to create a new database along with a user to access it.
-Most hosting companies provide an interface to handle this or you can run the SQL statements below.
+Most hosting plans provide an interface to handle this or you can run the SQL statements below.

 .. code-block:: shell